Baroque

 Gesture as diagnosis

 Christ's hand does not force, it indicates.
 Matthew's uncertain self-pointing answer turns the scene into a diagnostic image of conscience: vocation begins in recognition, not spectacle.
-This is why the painting remains psychologically persuasive even for viewers without theological background.
+The painting remains psychologically persuasive even for viewers without theological background because the hesitation is visible before any doctrine has to be explained.

 Caravaggio makes revelation feel like a question that cannot be postponed.